Maak47/time-sorted-file-organizer/README.md

 Author
 Maak47
 --------
-Thank you for using Time Sorted File Organiser!
+Thank you for using Time Sorted File Organizer!